Updated April 5, 2022 . AmFam Team

 Discounts are another great way to reduce the cost of your homeowners insurance — and most of them require little to no work to qualify.
 From going paperless to adding smart technology to your home, there’s a variety of homeowners insurance discounts you might be eligible for.
 Our advice?
 Give a call to your American Family Insurance agent (Opens in a new tab) to see which home insurance discounts you might qualify for.

 Being proactive about protecting your home can earn you savings on your premium — not to mention provide you peace of mind.
 Many insurance companies encourage their customers to install a security and/or alarm system because it can help prevent potential claims, including theft, vandalism, fire and smoke.
-Whether it’s set of smart home devices, like the full ADT smart home security system, or something as simple as battery operated smoke detectors, you can earn a discount on your home insurance for making savvy choices about your home’s safety.
+Whether it’s set of smart home devices, like a home security system, or something as simple as battery operated smoke detectors, you can earn a discount on your home insurance for making savvy choices about your home’s safety.

 Have you replaced the plumbing in your home in the last fifteen years?
 How about any electrical or heating systems?
 Many insurance companies, including American Family, offer a renovated home discount for updates like these.
 Updating and maintaining important features of your home not only help prevent expensive damage from occurring, but ultimately can help you avoid filing an insurance claim.
 And many insurance companies want to reward customers for making responsible choices.
 If you’ve made some updates like these within the past fifteen years, give a call to your insurance agent to see if you qualify for a discount.